Supply Chain Process Optimization Using Linear Programming

 t[9]: number of type 4 trucks

-💡 Translate the conditions into mathematical equations
+Translate the conditions into mathematical equations

-Constraints are not always straightforward, therefore you need to adapt them to fit with the framework of LP.
+Therefore, you need to adapt them to fit the LP framework.

-Because Type 2 trucks can be rented at any time we will need to create six variables for the six weeks.
+Because Type 2 trucks can be rented at any time, we will need to create six variables for the six weeks.

 Demand Constraints